-Horizontal Alignment with Measure/Align
+Horizontal Alignment with Measure/Headtest or Measure/Align

-Measure/Align in the windows software will help you with horizontal alignment on cylindrical surfaces.
-Remember SUM is a sum of all of the voltages from the detectors.
-When horizontally aligned, you will obtain the largest possible value on Bar Graph and indicated percentage because more light is reflecting into the center of the detector window and detectors.
-Move the head back and forth COMPLETELY over a cylindrical surface.
-This allows software to "learn" the optimal position.
-You will see this value go up and down.
-Position Lasercheck for maximum signal after at least one complete pass over the cylindrical surface.
-The continually updating bar graph helps with horizontal alignment.
+Measure/Headtest and Measure/Align in the windows software guides horizontal alignment on cylindrical or non-level surfaces.
+When horizontally aligned, you will obtain the largest possible value on SUM.
+As you move the head back and forth over a cylindrical surface, you will see this value go up and down.
+Position Lasercheck for a maximum signal on SUM.
+The lower portion of the "Measure/Align" dialog box provides a display of the reading from SUM, a continuously updating maximum value from SUM, as well as a continually updating bar graph to help with horizontal alignment.

-Once it is found, then the head must be positioned to achieve a value as close to that maximum as possible.
+You must pass the head back and forth over the surface one or two times so the maximum possible value for SUM can be found.
+Then the head must be positioned to achieve a value as close to that maximum as possible.